-Renting deposit free (or zero deposit) exists as a new alternative to a traditional deposit you have to put down before renting a property.
+Renting deposit free (or No deposit) exists as a new alternative to a traditional deposit you have to put down before renting a property.

 The process is quite simple and is all done through your local agent and flatfair.
 As a tenant, it's as easy as 1-2-3.

 - Join flatfair